zjacky0409/gym_tracker/README.md

 10/11 add a rich text editor implementation 'jp.wasabeef:richeditor-android:2.0.0'

 12/11 A Full Version for Tips 1. add tips, 2. del tips 3. edit tips.

+23/11 I added a AutoCompleteTextView for the name input(ShowRecordActivity).
+I will fetch the data from backend first.